blessedmadukoma/Subdomain_Python/README.md

-# Subdomain checking code for Team-Neon backend
+# Subdomain checking code for Team-Neon backend by @Ataman and @Blessed

 ## Setup
 To run the python script successfully please make sure you have **Sublist3r** installed.
 For instructions